 Glazed ceramic tile and porcelain tubs are hard finishes that make removing soap scum easier than other finishes.
 You can use commercial soap scum removers or a homemade version of baking soda and distilled white vinegar.

-Wet the pumice stone and the... tile or porcelain surface.
+For heavy soap scum build-up, use a wet pumice stone to carefully remove the buildup.
+Wet both the pumice stone and the tile or porcelain surface.
+NEVER use the stone when it is dry because excessive scratching can occur.
 Gently–very gently–rub the wet stone over the soap scum.
 Work in a small area and as the scum is transferred to the stone, rinse the stone in plain water and scrub the stone with a stiff-bristled brush.
 Move to the next area.
-Finish by wiping down the tub with distilled white vinegar to remove the final traces of soap scum and then rinse with plain water and dry with a soft cloth.Continue to 5 of 6 below.
+Finish by wiping down the tub with distilled white vinegar to remove the final traces of soap scum, rinse with plain water, and dry with a soft cloth.

+Most commercial soap scum removers should not be used on natural stone.
+They can be abrasive, damage finishes, and leave the stone looking dull and chalky.
 Instead, opt for a natural stone cleaner.
 Follow product instructions for dilution and cleaning.
-You will have the most success if the cleaner is used weekly to prevent excessive buildup... of soap scum.
+You will have the most success if the cleaner is used weekly to prevent excessive buildup of soap scum.

-How to Remove Soap Scum From Fabric and Plastic Shower Curtains
+How to Remove Soap Scum from Fabric and Plastic Shower Curtains